-- full names and signatures of the registered grave owner/s to give permission for the work. - 40.
-Issuing a permit to work confirms that approval for any such application is given.
-The applicant must not start any work until they have a permit.
-We will give permission if the work undertaken fully complies with the details specified within the application form, the British Register of Accredited Memorial Masons (BRAMM) or National Association of Memorial Mason's (NAMM) schemes and the requirements of these regulations. - 41.
-You may be required to remove any work that you do, or any memorials or kerb sets and pay all the costs of removal if these do not comply with the cemetery regulations. - 42.
-All memorials must be erected in accordance with BS8415 and the National Association of Memorial Mason's (NAMM) or the British Register of Accredited Memorial Masons (BRAMM) Code of Practice current at the time of installation.
-The owner of the exclusive right of burial is responsible for keeping the memorial in a good and safe condition.
-The manager is permitted to instruct removal of any memorial that becomes unsafe or is otherwise dilapidated. - 43.
+- 41. You may be required to remove any work that you do, or any memorials or kerb sets and pay all the costs of removal if these do not comply with the cemetery regulations. - 42.
+All memorials must be erected in accordance with BS8415 and the National Association of Memorial Mason's (NAMM) or the British Register of Accredited Memorial Masons (BRAMM) code of practice current at the time of installation.
+The owner of the Exclusive Right of Burial is responsible for keeping the memorial in a good and safe condition.
+The cemeteries manager is permitted to instruct the removal any memorial that becomes unsafe or is otherwise dilapidated. - 43.
 All memorial mason companies who work within the cemeteries must be registered with the British Register of Accredited Memorial Masons (BRAMM) or National Association of Memorial Mason's (NAMM).
 Fixing teams will contain at least one mason in possession of a BRAMM or NAMM fixer's licence.
 At all times memorial fixing teams will operate in accordance with the BRAMM or NAMM scheme and these regulations. - 44.
-We do not permit any kerb sets in the lawned sections of Newmarket Cemetery. - 45.
+We do not permit any kerb sets in any of the lawn sections at Haverhill or Bury St Edmunds cemetery. - 45.
 You may only use granite, marble, slate, or other suitable material of durable and sound quality for memorials.